 ABSTRACT

-SNEDDS (Self Nano Emulsifying Drug Delivery System) is an isotropic mixture of oil, surfactant, and co-surfactant which forms nanoemulsions spontaneously when in contact with gastric fluid thereby increasing the solubility of the active substance.
-One of the active substances that have low solubility is astaxanthin.
+SNEDDS (Self Nano Emulsifying Drug Delivery System) is an isotropic mixture of oil, surfactant, and co-surfactant which forms nanoemulsions spontaneously when comes in contact with gastric fluid thereby increasing the solubility of active substances.
+Astaxanthinis oneof the active substances having low solubility so it suits well with this nanoformulation..
 This study aims to formulate and characterize Astaxanthin SNEDDS.
 This research is a laboratory experimental research.
-Astaxanthin SNEDDS made in 3 formulaby using the ratio of surfactants and co-surfactants that were characterized to produce a transmittance value of F1 91%, F2 90%, and F3 95%, with a particle size of F1 183.75 nm with a PDI 0.272, F2 195.25 nm with a PDI 0.341, and F3 105.75 nm with a PDI 0.392.
-So that the entrapment efficiencyof astaxanthine SNEDDS of F1, F2, and F3 were 94.62%, 94.35%, and 95.57% respectively.
+Astaxanthin SNEDDS was made in 3 formulationsby using the ratio of surfactants and co-surfactants that were characterized to produce a transmittance value of F1 91%, F2 90%, and F3 95%, with a particle size of F1 183.75 nm with a PDI 0.272, F2 195.25 nm with a PDI 0.341, and F3 105.75 nm with a PDI 0.392.
+The entrapment efficiency (%EE)of astaxanthine SNEDDS was found to be as follows;F1, F2, and F3 had94.62, 94.3, and 95.57%EE, respectively.
 The results showed that F3 with a surfactant concentration of 72% and co-surfactant 18% was the best formula in forming SNEDDS.
 It can be concluded that the higher the surfactant concentration, the greater its ability to reduce the interfacial tension of the oil droplets so as to obtain small particle sizes and high entrapment efficiency values.

 Keywords: SNEEDS, astaxanthine, entrapment effieciency, surfactant